haroon-ali-dev/point-of-sale/README.md

     - Unit tests with Jest.
     - Integration tests with Jest and Supertest.
     - End-to-End tests with Cypress.

-## Features
-- Register and login in admin panel.
-- Create, view, update and delete products in admin panel.
-- Login in mobile tablet app.
-- Add and remove products from cart using product ID in mobile tablet app with automatic quantity calculation.
-- Pay for order in mobile tablet app using debit card with Stripe.
-- View orders in admin panel including order items.

 ## Utilization
 - Admin panel fully responsive.